 To access the Content preview feature and the Matched sensitive content and context features, you must be a member of the Content Explorer Content Viewer role group, which has the Data classification content viewer role preassigned.

 DLP alert configuration

-To learn how to configure an alert in your DLP policy, see Where to start with data loss prevention.
+To learn how to configure an alert in your DLP policy, see Create and Deploy data loss prevention policies.

 Aggregate event alert configuration

-If your org is licensed for aggregated alert configuration options, then you'll see these options when you create or edit a DLP policy.
+If your organization is licensed for aggregated alert configuration options, then you'll see these options when you create or edit a DLP policy.

 This configuration allows you to set up a policy to generate an alert every time an activity matches the policy conditions or when a certain threshold is exceeded, based on the number of activities or based on the volume of exfiltrated data.

 If your organization is licensed for single-event alert configuration options, then you'll see these options when you create or edit a DLP policy.
 Use this option to create an alert that's raised every time a DLP rule match happens.